ClintonCao/UnifiedASATVisualizer/README.md

 * Follow the instruction on the User Interface.
 * Select the project that you want to visualize in your local space.
 * Click the `Visualize` button.

-(The output of Visualizer still need to be fixed)